piyushjain4/NLP_summarization/README.md

 - It uses pretraining objectives based on abstractive summarization
 - It performed quite well for our dataset and produced good abstractive summaries i,e; output contains new text and summaries not present in input

+### Follow up Work
+- We could add an extra feature that provides a summary from any website given its URL.
+This enhancement would enable users to quickly understand the content of a webpage without needing to read the entire text.